markovmodel/PyEMMA/doc/source/api/index_msm.rst

 The *msm* package provides functions to estimate, analyze and generate Markov state models.
-All public functions accept dense NumPy and SciPy sparse types and distinguish them automatically, so the optimal underlying solution for a problem is choosen.
+All public functions accept dense NumPy and SciPy sparse types and distinguish them automatically, so the optimal underlying solution for a problem is chosen.

 .. automodule:: pyemma.msm